alecmuffett/drafts-not-complete-not-tested-do-not-use/production-ubuntu-onion-server.md

 #### Optional Goals
 * with Tor configuration files under Git revision control
-* with DNS-lookup tunneled over Tor
-* with outbound connection attempts blocked

 #### Non-Goals:
 * we are not forcibly standardising locale